ArielHorwitz/matchpick/README.md

 end
 ```

 You may specify multiple words to match with or against.
-This will result in the first full-word match will.
+This will result in the first full-word match.
 For example:
 ```
 ~>>>
 This will match against "gamma"